 Domestic violence can be emotional, psychological, physical, sexual, or financial and includes threatening or controlling behaviour.

-An applicant applying for a domestic violence visa needs to be a spouse, civil, unmarried, or same-sex partner of a:
+An applicant applying for a domestic violence visa needs to be a spouse, civil, unmarried, same-sex partner of a:

 - a British citizen or person who has ILR